jessanettica/jessanettica.github.io/_posts/2020-02-24-lemon-tart.markdown

 2 eggs, cold
 2 egg yolks, cold
 ½ cup sugar
-½ cup fresh lemon juice (I like using Meyer, but any lemons will do) 3 tablespoons (1.5 ounces) cold unsalted butter, cut into small pieces
+½ cup fresh lemon juice (I like using Meyer, but any lemons will work) 3 tablespoons (1.5 ounces) cold unsalted butter, cut into small pieces
 {% endhighlight %}